Clayton Tonnemaker: Professional: Green Bay Packers

-Originally drafted by the San Francisco 49ers, his pro contract was transferred to the Green Bay Packers after the All-America Football Conference merged with the NFL in 1950 and the rules changed.
+Originally drafted in the first round of the 1950 NFL draft by the San Francisco 49ers, his pro contract was transferred to the Green Bay Packers after the All-America Football Conference merged with the NFL in 1950 and the rules changed.
 The Packers made him their number one National Football League draft pick in 1950 (4th in the NFL overall), and paid him $8,000 a year, the top salary on the team.
 Tonnemaker played center and middle linebacker.